Outside of Brazil, it is said that Colombia and Venezuela are two of the most dangerous countries that you could visit in South America.

 - Machu Picchu tickets

-Timing also plays a big part in being subject to danger, which is why you should avoid walking around late at night in most urban areas.
+Did you know: Timing plays a big part in being subject to danger?
+Which is why you should avoid walking around late at night in most urban areas.

 When you do, take precautions like getting a taxi instead of walking.
-In Bogota, I had to remind myself that even though the cost of living in Colombia is lower, it is still astronomically high for others.
+In Bogota, I had to remind myself that even though the cost of living in Colombia is lower, it is still astronomically high for others on the streets.

 I know this sounds obvious, but we underestimate how fast danger can walk into our day, especially as we get familiar with a new area.